 If you've answered "no" to all of these questions, congratulate yourself.
-You've identified something you can eliminate in order to declutter your home.
+You've identified something you can eliminate to declutter your home.

 If you can bear to live without the item, put it in the proper box or bag.
 Make a list of any large furnishings to be removed or relocated.

-Make sure each container closes tightly to keep out dust, insects, and moisture, and label the containers so you won't have to open them later to know what's inside and keep a computer record of what you've stored where.
+Make sure each container closes tightly to keep out dust, insects, and moisture, and label the boxes so you won't have to open them later to know what's inside.

 Stash boxes containing items you may need in the months ahead in the most reachable places.